D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Moore is averaging 70.4 receiving yards per game in seven career matchups against the Buccaneers, 5.9 more than his receiving yards prop bet over/under for Sunday's game (64.5).
+- Moore's 70.4 receiving yards per game in his seven career matchups against the Buccaneers are 4.9 more than his over/under for Sunday's game.

-- In seven matchups, Moore has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.
+- In seven matchups, Moore has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Buccaneers.

-- The 258.0 passing yards the Buccaneers give up per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Buccaneers have allowed 24 touchdowns through the air (1.5 per game).
+- The Buccaneers have given up 24 touchdowns through the air (1.5 per game).
 They are 15th in the NFL in that category.

 Recent Performances